-The Crown Commercial Service eAuction programme will help the public sector make savings when buying common goods and services.
+The Crown Commercial Service eAuction programme can help government, public and third sector organisations make savings when buying common goods and services.

 An electronic auction (eAuction) is a procurement tool that uses web-based software to allow potential suppliers to compete online, in real time, to provide prices for the goods/services under auction.